corgibytes/freshli-agent-python/README.md

 # [Freshli CLI](https://github.com/corgibytes/freshli-cli) Python Agent

-`freshli-agent-python' is the Python language agent that is used by the [Freshli CLI](https://github.com/corgibytes/freshli-cli) to analyze Python projects.
+`freshli-agent-python` is the Python language agent that is used by the [Freshli CLI](https://github.com/corgibytes/freshli-cli) to analyze Python projects.

 ## Building and Installing